-- 27.03 (1) A person or institute that contravenes section 27.04 (1), (2), (7) or (8), 27.05 (1), 27.06 (1), (2), (3), (9) or (11), 27.08 (3), (4) or (5), 27.09 (1), (2), (4) or (9) or 27.10 (2) (a), (b), (d), (e) or (f) commits an offence and is liable to a fine of not more than \$2 000. - (2) If a corporation commits an offence under this section, an employee, officer, director or agent of the corporation who authorized, permitted or acquiesced in the offence commits an offence. - (3) The Insurance Corporation of British Columbia may suspend, cancel or refuse to issue or renew a driver training school licence or driver training instructor's licence for any of the following reasons: - (a) the licensee engages in fraudulent, deceptive or unconscionable practices in the operation of a driver training school, in the conduct of driver training or in applying for a licence; - (b) the licensee aids, abets or counsels fraudulent practices by an applicant to obtain a driver's licence of any classification or driver training instructor's licence of any classification or to requalify for a driver's licence or driver training instructor's licence;
+- (d) section 27.071 (2); - (e) section 27.08 (3), (4) or (5); - (f) section 27.09 (1), (2), (4) or (9); - (g) section 27.10 (2) (a), (b), (d), (e), (f), (3) or (4). - (2) If a corporation commits an offence under this section, an employee, officer, director or agent of the corporation who authorized, permitted or acquiesced in the offence commits an offence. - (3) The Insurance Corporation of British Columbia may suspend, cancel or refuse to issue or renew a driver training school licence or driver training instructor's licence for any of the following reasons: - (a) the licensee engages in fraudulent, deceptive or unconscionable practices in the operation of a driver training school, in the conduct of driver training or in applying for a licence; - (b) the licensee aids, abets or counsels fraudulent practices by an applicant to obtain a driver's licence of any classification or driver training instructor's licence of any classification or to requalify for a driver's licence or driver training instructor's licence; - (c) the licensee fails to maintain or provide to the Insurance Corporation of British Columbia the records required under this Division; - (d) the licensee is convicted under the Criminal Code of an offence that is - (i) punishable by imprisonment for 5 years or more, - (ii) an offence that is sexual or indecent, - (iii) an offence of violence, or - (iv) an offence of operating, care or control of a motor vehicle, - or, in a jurisdiction outside of Canada, of an analogous offence; - (e) failure of the applicant or licensee to comply with any requirement of this Division; - (f) the licensee teaches, or permits a student to be taught, the knowledge tests administered by the Insurance Corporation of British Columbia, or possesses these tests, without the consent of the Insurance Corporation of British Columbia. - (3.1) If a licensee is charged with an offence referred to in subsection (3) (d), the Insurance Corporation of British Columbia may suspend or delay the issue or renewal of a driver training school licence or driver training instructor's licence pending the outcome of the proceeding for the offence in order to determine whether it should act under subsection (3) (d) at that later date. - (4) The Insurance Corporation of British Columbia may suspend, cancel or refuse to issue or to renew a driver training school licence on conviction of the owner, or a person directly interested in the driver training school's business, of an offence concerning dishonesty, violence or indecency, or on cancellation of a licence of an employee of the driver training school for dishonesty, violence or indecency authorized or condoned by the owner or operator of the driver training school.

-- (c) the licensee fails to maintain or provide to the Insurance Corporation of British Columbia the records required under this Division; - (d) the licensee is convicted under the Criminal Code of an offence that is - (i) punishable by imprisonment for 5 years or more, - (ii) an offence that is sexual or indecent, - (iii) an offence of violence, or - (iv) an offence of operating, care or control of a motor vehicle, - or, in a jurisdiction outside of Canada, of an analogous offence; - (e) failure of the applicant or licensee to comply with any requirement of this Division; - (f) the licensee teaches, or permits a student to be taught, the knowledge tests administered by the Insurance Corporation of British Columbia, or possesses these tests, without the consent of the Insurance Corporation of British Columbia. - (3.1) If a licensee is charged with an offence referred to in subsection (3) (d), the Insurance Corporation of British Columbia may suspend or delay the issue or renewal of a driver training school licence or driver training instructor's licence pending the outcome of the proceeding for the offence in order to determine whether it should act under subsection (3) (d) at that later date. - (4) The Insurance Corporation of British Columbia may suspend, cancel or refuse to issue or to renew a driver training school licence on conviction of the owner, or a person directly interested in the driver training school's business, of an offence concerning dishonesty, violence or indecency, or on cancellation of a licence of an employee of the driver training school for dishonesty, violence or indecency authorized or condoned by the owner or operator of the driver training school. - (5) The Insurance Corporation of British Columbia must not cancel a licence under this Division until the holder is first given an opportunity to show cause why cancellation is not warranted. - (6) If a licence is cancelled or suspended under this Division, the licensee must deliver the licence to the Insurance Corporation of British Columbia within 10 days.
+- (5) The Insurance Corporation of British Columbia must not cancel a licence under this Division until the holder is first given an opportunity to show cause why cancellation is not warranted. - (6) If a licence is cancelled or suspended under this Division, the licensee must deliver the licence to the Insurance Corporation of British Columbia within 10 days.